junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Sam regards them.
 "Hello, Castiel," he greets the angel with a tight smile, then turns to Dean again, lowering his voice.
 "I see you found him, and I take it all those butterfly effects are back on track now?"

-Dean smiles, a little more bright than he meant to be.
-"We have to explode a planet to do that, can you believe that?
+Dean smiles, a little brighter than he meant to be.
+"We have to explode a planet to do that.
+Can you believe that?
 The view is spectacular.
 I'm sorry you missed that."

-Sam rolls his eyes, "Sounds fun, but I'd rather *not* have to do anything like that."
+Sam rolls his eyes.
+"Sounds fun, but I'd rather *not* have to do anything like that."

 Dean drops his smile, landing his gaze on Cas again.
 "You're right, hopefully not again."